visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 of this nature as general *low-hanging fruit* type issues.

-Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting SRE activities and developing a practice of continuously crafting constructive corrective actions arising from SRE inquiries.
+Apart from acknowledging their existence, a key part of this process is the allocation of a small fraction of our resources for the sole purpose of supporting SRE activities and developing a practice of continuously crafting constructive corrective actions arising from SRE inquiries.

 Consequently, another key role of the **Primary** is to use any time not working active SRE issues to fix other *low-hanging fruit* issues from the *product development* backlog.
-As a rule of thumb, low-hanging fruit is considered to be anything that the **Primary** believes is fixable within a half-day's (4 hours) worth of effort.
+As a rule of thumb, low-hanging fruit is considered to be anything that the team believes is fixable within a half-day's (4 hours) worth of effort.
 When there are many such tasks in the system to work on, the **Primary** is free to use his/her judgment to decide which s/he can most productively address.